 - From Barcelona to Tangiers the ferry trip usually lasts more than a day

-Tip: Even though sailings between Spain and Morocco can be regular, we recommend that you book your tickets in advance especially if you want to take your vehicle with you.
-You can find more information on this crossing on our blog.
+Tip: Even though sailings between Spain and Morocco are regular, we recommend that you book your tickets well in advance especially if you want to take your vehicle with you.
+You can find more information on this crossing on our blog about the Spain-Morocco ferry routes.

-The above forecasts are based on data from previous years and taking into consideration the current COVID-19 situation.
-Therefore, it is not unlikely that some changes will occur in the ferry schedules for 2021.
-Ferryhopper is committed to keeping you up to date with all the latest developments and news so that you can organize your trip to Spanish destinations and book your ferry tickets easily.
+We are committed to keeping you up to date with all the latest developments and news so that you can organize your trip to Spanish destinations and book your ferry tickets easily.